VBForumsCommunity/VB6Porter/README.md

 * Code formatting enhancments.
 * Backspace over white spaces while adhering to the code format.
 * Proper vb6 code folding, the right way.
 * In line autocompletion optional.
-Many errors starting with 'Expected X': can be autocompleted with spacebar.
+Many syntax errors starting with 'Expected X': can be autocompleted with spacebar.
 It saves time typing to construct the same line.
 * For instance, Type Dim i, then press spacebar.
 It will generate Dim i As , with the intellisense open to select the type with arrow key.
 * The 'Open' file constructor is optional.
 Type Open, then press spacebar.
 The whole file open and close structure will appear with randomized file number.
 * The 'msgbox' result constructor is optional.
 Type: msgbox( Then press: spacebar.
 The whole msgbox constructor will appear.
 It generates a randomized variable for the yes/no response.